Are you wondering what to expect when you visit St. Thomas for the first time?

 What About My Children?

 If you have CHILDREN, they are welcome, too!
-From September through mid-May, our Sunday School is in session during the 10 o’clock service (children rejoin us about half-way through worship, in time for COMMUNION).
-Our CRIBBERY is staffed from 9:45-11:45 with a fully trained (and background-checked) caregiver for our littlest members and visitors.
-If your kids prefer to stay with you, we have coloring pages and books near the sanctuary doors in the NARTHEX.
+From September through mid-May, our Sunday School is in session starting at 10 AM.
+To enable social distancing, our younger children (ages 4-8) meet in Hudson Hall, which you can find by taking the corridor to the right as you face the sanctuary.
+Our older children (ages 9-12) meet in our Teacher Conference Room, which you can find by taking the corridor to the left, as you face the sanctuary.
+Our CRIBBERY is staffed from 9:45-11:45 with a fully trained (and background-checked) caregiver for our littlest members and guests.
+You’ll find it next to the Teacher Conference Room down the corridor to the left.
+If your kids prefer to stay with you, that’s totally fine!
+We have coloring pages and books near the sanctuary doors in the NARTHEX.
+Children rejoin us about half-way through worship, in time for COMMUNION).

 What Happens During Worship?